Net Zero Carbon 2030: Planning Heating Ahead

 Due regard

-The Faculty Jurisdiction (Amendment) Rules 2022, which came into effect in July 2022, require parishes and the DAC to have 'due regard' to guidance on net zero carbon issued by the Church of England, and this includes all heating applications.
+The Faculty Jurisdiction Rules (from 2022) require parishes and the Lichfield Diocesan Advisory Committee (DAC) to have 'due regard' to guidance on net zero carbon issued by the Church of England, and this includes all heating applications.
 This requirement is applicable to both List B and faculty schemes.

-From these Rules, the Church of England has directed that the following key pieces of guidance must be given due regard for heating proposals (including boiler replacement):
+From these Rules, the Church of England has directed that the following key pieces of guidance must be given due regard for heating proposals (including boiler replacement).
+This guidance was updated and reissued in 2025, as follows:

 Making your case

-In the case of submitted faculty applications, the Lichfield Diocesan Advisory Committee (DAC) is required to determine whether or not:
+In the case of all submitted faculty applications – including for emergency boiler works (see below) – the DAC is required to determine whether or not:

 The PCC should therefore take time to carefully consider its proposal and submission ahead.